McCain

 Act fast on the biggest opportunities

 Plant Fusion: one team lead saw untapped savings in how McCain designs and builds new plants.
-In a 14-week sprint, his PACE team identified tens of millions in potential CAPEX savings, a blueprint now being applied to additional sites.
+In a 14-week sprint, this PACE team identified tens of millions in potential CAPEX savings, a blueprint now being applied to additional sites.

 Rising leaders who scale the model